Becoming a victim of a cyber attack is an imminent reality for all companies

 days, the average number of time that a threat has undetected access in a network.
 (FireEye M-Trends 2018)

-of organizations do not currently have a cyber incident response plan in place and are unprepared to respond to a cyber attack.
-(Source: PwC Global Economic Crime and Fraud Survey 2018)
+of organizations don't have a cyber incident response plan in place and are unprepared to respond to a cyber attack.
+(PwC Global Economic Crime and Fraud Survey 2018)

-for organizations to report data breaches/incidents under the GDPR and the NIS Regulations.
-The breach must be reported within 72 hours, or face heavy fines.
+for organizations to report data breaches/incidents under the EU's GDPR.
+The breach must be reported within 72 hours, or face heavy fines

-the average cost for an organization that has suffered a data breach.
+the average cost for an organisation that has suffered a data breach.
 (Ponemon Institute’s 2018 Cost of a Data Breach Study: Global Overview)

-Incident reporting requirements under the EU GDPR and NIS Directive
+Incident reporting requirements under the GDPR and NIS Directive

-Under Article 32 of the GDPR, organizations are obligated to restore availability of and access to personal data in the event of a physical or technical breach.
+Under Article 32 of the EU's GDPR, organiations are obligated to restore availability of and access to personal data in the event of a physical or technical breach.

 - Identify target